Broward woman sentenced to 20 years in prison for leading $190.7 million Ponzi fraud scheme - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 From October 2020 to August 2021, Garcia and her co-conspirators, including Pavel Ramon Ruiz Hernandez, falsely promised high returns from merchant cash advances (MCAs), instead using funds from new investors to pay off earlier ones, according to prosecutors.
 This fraudulent scheme led to nearly $90 million in investor losses.

-Following the shutdown of MJ Capital Funding by the FBI and SEC in 2021, Garcia continued her fraudulent activities, launching a new Ponzi scheme under different business names, prosecutors said.
+Following the shutdown of MJ Capital Funding by the FBI and U.S. Securities and Exchange Commission in 2021, Garcia continued her fraudulent activities, launching a new Ponzi scheme under different business names, prosecutors said.

+Some of the victims of the Ponzi scheme spoke exclusively to 7News following the sentencing.

+“Plenty of people I know were like, ‘This is all I have.
+What am I going to do?
+I might as well kill myself,'” said Steven Shulman.

 Ruiz Hernandez, who pleaded guilty in 2023, was sentenced to over nine years in prison in September 2023.